Yueran-Yu/ts-quiz/README.md

   Another side, it should be displayed on the screen as the first question count, so it should be ***1*** in the screen when the game start.

+Now I need to consider store some data in the browser.

+- What should I store?
+    - The condition board should be stored, since if the user refresh the page, the condition will back to the initial state, this is not professional.
+    -
+- Where should I store?

+#### Persist the data by encapsulating a custom hook - **useLocalStorage**